Dr. Aikaterini (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 /My Activity

-I have not only secured funding for my dynamic involvement in conferences and programmes, such as receiving the prestigious “Engage and Involve Grant 2024” at the University of Bath, but I have also earned a spot among the 30 junior academics in the ”GW4 Crucible” early career researcher leadership development programme.
+I have not only secured funding for my dynamic involvement in conferences and programmes, such as receiving the prestigious “Engage and Involve Grant 2024” at the University of Bath, but I have also earned a spot among the 30 early career researchers in the ”GW4 Crucible” leadership development programme, and received seed funding to run the interdisciplinary project: “Explore sensory overload detection with biosensing wearables”, alongside colleagues from across the GW4 universities.
 These achievements showcase my dedication to staying at the forefront of my field, earning recognition, and actively contributing to academic and professional advancements.

 My scientific interest in this topic began during my time as a disability practitioner of children with vision impairment and/or on the autism spectrum.
 The fact that both groups of students presented repetitive movements (receiving similar reactions/interventions by professionals), increased my awareness regarding repetitive behaviours and the ways in which adults respond to them.

-In tandem with my academic pursuits, I completed the classical music piano programme at the National Conservatory of Athens in Greece.
+In tandem with my academic pursuits, I completed the classical music piano programme at the National Conservatoire of Athens.
 This enriching experience not only fortified my musical proficiency but also played a pivotal role in seamlessly integrating my skills into the realm of early intervention and music therapy within the clinical sector.

 My Publications & Presentations